-Regardless of all the figures, imagine what kind of inspirational, educational and industrial impact actions like this would have in Ontario.
-Just as the automotive introduced a new era in Ontario, renewable energy can help us as we prepare for a new era of innovation and learning.
+Regardless of all the data, imagine what kind of inspirational, educational and industrial impact actions like this would also have in rest of Canada.
+Just as the automotive industry introduced a new era in Ontario, renewable energy can be our new era of innovation and learning for Ontario, as well as for the rest of Canada.

-This would be an ideal partnership project between the Federal Government and the Province of Ontario, and would be similar to what happened in Alberta, where wind was promoted in partnership.
-The fact that 90 % of Alberta Government buildings are fueled by renewable energy, as well as a significant part of the public transportation system, will also have a lasting educational impact and prepare for innovation on an even grander scale.
+A renewable energy focus is an ideal partnership project between the Federal Government and the Province of Ontario, and would be similar to what happened in Alberta, where wind energy was promoted in partnership.
+The fact that 90% of Alberta Government buildings are fuelled by renewable energy, as well as a significant part of the public transportation system, will also have a lasting educational impact and prepare for innovation on an even grander scale.
+In a province like Alberta it will hopefully help slow some of the development of the oil tar sands and also give the Alberta Government a chance to reconsider its options before it is too late.
+This huge oil reserve should be used carefully; selling it all in a short period will of course bring a rapid capital gain.
+However, preserving it in part for the future will enhance opportunities and make this whole project more sustainable; it will also have a less devastating effect on the environment.